HackerspaceBremen/hshb-nametag/README.md

 Building and flashing is done with [PlatformIO](https://platformio.org/).

+You can get the latest binaries for all boards in the current [GitHub releases](https://github.com/HackerspaceBremen/hshb-nametag/releases).

 ## Building

 Open the project folder in a PlatformIO IDE (VS Codium, etc.) and build it.
 During development, adjusting the `BOARD_ID` directly in `get_build_flags.py` might be easiest.
 If you're using the `pio` binary simply run